You can view the migration Custom Resources (CRs) and download logs to troubleshoot a failed migration.

 1h) in the Migration Controller CR.

-If you select the data verification option for PVs that are migrated with the filesystem copy method, performance is significantly slower.
-Velero generates a checksum for each file and checks it when the file is restored.
+If you select the data verification option for PVs that are migrated with the file system copy method, performance is significantly slower.